mosqu1t0/CodeSheep-SpringBoot/README.md

 ### DELETE: `/code`

-delete a code you have saved
+delete a code file you have saved

 needs <b>two params:</b>
 - fileName